Jordan Stewart (footballer, born 1982)

-Jordan Barrington Stewart (born 3 March 1982) is an English former professional footballer who played as a left-back or left winger.
+Jordan Barrington Stewart (born 3 March 1982) is an English professional football manager and former footballer who played as a left-back or left winger.

 Stewart started his career at Leicester City, where he was relegated twice and once promoted to the Premier League.
 Whilst at Leicester he also spent a loan spell at Bristol Rovers.
 He joined Watford in 2005, and was part of a side that won promotion to Premier League, before being subsequently relegated.
 He left the club in 2008 and subsequently signed for Derby.
 In March 2013 he signed a three-month contract with Coventry City on a free transfer.
 He subsequently spent four seasons in the Major League Soccer with San Jose Earthquakes and one season in the USL Championship with Phoenix Rising.
+He took on his first head coaching role in 2024 with USL Championship side Monterey Bay FC.

 Club career

 Leicester City

 Stewart started his career at Leicester City, signing professional terms in the summer of 1999.
 He made his debut for the club against West Ham United on 22 January 2000.
 He made one more appearance for Leicester that season before being loaned to Division Two side Bristol Rovers, for whom he made four appearances.
-Semi-regular appearances from the bench followed in the 2001–02 season, before he established himself as a member of the first-team in 2002–03, after the club's relegation to Division One.
+Semi-regular appearances from the bench followed in the 2001–02 season, before he established himself as a member of the first team in 2002–03, after the club's relegation to Division One.

-On 4 August 2002, Stewart scored the first goal at Leicester's new Walkers Stadium, in a friendly match with Athletic Bilbao.
+On 4 August 2002, Stewart scored Leicester's first goal at the new Walkers Stadium in a friendly match with Athletic Bilbao.
 Leicester's return to the Premiership in 2003–04 saw fewer games for Stewart, although he did score a memorable goal against Manchester City at the City of Manchester Stadium in Leicester's 3–0 win in November 2003.
 Relegation again saw Stewart hold down a starting position in 2004–05.